 to each input.

-To apply validations to a field, you can pass validation options to the register method.
-The validation options are similar to the existing HTML form validation standard.
+To apply validations to a field, you can pass validation parameters to the register

-The validation options include the following properties.
+These validation parameters include the following properties:

 required

-– Indicates if the field is required or not.
-If this property is set to true then the field cannot be empty.minlength
+indicates if the field is required or not.
+If this property is set to true

-– Indicates the type of the input field; it can be email, number, text, or any other standard HTML input types.pattern
+indicates the type of the input field; it can be email, number, text, or any other standard HTML input typespattern

-– Defines a pattern for the input value using a regular expression.
+defines a pattern for the input value using a regular expressionIf you want to mark a field as required

-{ name: { type: "required" message: "" ref: <INPUT name="name" type="text" class="form-control"></INPUT> } }
+{ name: { type: "required", message: "", ref: <input name="name" type="text" /> } }

 Here, the type